Urinary tract infection (UTI) in cats

 • Minimise stress – for example, play with the cat, allow plenty of exercise, provide perches and hiding places.

-• Allow free access to fresh water, which will promote hydration and help flush infectious organisms out of the urinary tract.
+• Allow free access to fresh water and consider the feeding of wet food, which will promote hydration and help flush infectious organisms out of the urinary tract.

 Diagnosis is usually made based on the results of a urinalysis.
 If a UTI is detected early, treatment can be a simple process, entailing a course of antibiotic medication and possible dietary changes.
 Untreated UTIs can lead to complications which may be life-threatening, while recurrent UTIs can greatly increase the development of feline lower urinary tract disease (FLUTD).
 Preventative measures are important for lowering the risk of future infections.